 What didn’t change?

-CHAPTER II Compliance with the New Amazon Communications Policy
+CHAPTER II Compliance with the New Amazon Messaging Policy

 Effective Tuesday, September 8, 2020, Amazon began rolling out policy changes to its Communication Guidelines.
 You can read the full list in Seller Central, but here are some do’s and don’ts:

 Send messages within 30 days of order